northwestcoder/simpledatagen/README.md

 ## example03.py

-Using flask (you will need to _pip install flask_ in your python environment), we create a simple endpoint "/payload" which will autogenerate 1,000 lines of fake data by calling example01. each page refresh will recall the data gen.
+Using flask (you will need to _pip install flask_ in your python environment), we create two simple endpoints "/staticpayload" and "/randompayload" - which will both autogenerate 1,000 lines of fake data by calling example01.
+For the static endpoint, the data is generated once per lifetime of the flask run.
+For the random endpoint, each refresh / page call to the endpoint will regen the data.